NextGenSec-Github/UnixHub/Linux/Linux101/Linux_Directories.md

 ### /lib
 - Contains shared library files used by the core system programs.
 These are similar to dynamic link libraries (DLLs) in Windows.

+### /lost+found
+- Each formatted partition or device using a Linux file system, such as ext3, will have this directory.
+It is used in the case of a partial recovery from a file system corruption event.
+Unless something really bad has happened to your system, this directory will remain empty.

+### /media
+- On modern Linux systems, the /media directory will contain the mount points for removable media such as USB drives, CD-ROMs, and so on, that are mounted automatically at insertion.

+### /mnt
+- On older Linux systems, the /mnt directory contains mount points for removable devices that have been mounted manually